neitanod/toxy/README.md

 other machines (and devices) in your network without having to add entries on /etc/hosts/ on every device.
 Also, you will see the request pass through your console.  :)

+For instance, open http://192.168.1.4:8080 (assuming your development machine is at that IP address) from another machine on the local network, and you'll see your virtual host.